y2kaug27th/Spring-Boot-REST-API/README.md

-Building a REST API using Spring Boot with JPA
+Building a REST API for authors and books using Spring Boot with JPA